LeHan-ZJU/PoseBaseline/README.md

 # PoseBaseline

 ## introduction
-This is the pytorch implementation of 2D pose estimation model.
+This is the pytorch implementation of 2D pose estimation model. (hanle@zju.edu.cn).

 The model mainly consists of resnet50 and three up-sampling modules.
 The output of the model is a set of heatmaps of c*(w/4)*(h/4), where c is the number of keypoints, and w and h are the dimensions of the input images.